Hammarby Hockey: Hammarby IF

 Following the successful promotion to Division 1, the level of hockey which the former Hammarby club would have been playing following the bankruptcy, the club rejoined the Hammarby IF umbrella organization and retook the name "Hammarby Hockey" in May 2013.
 The club's first season back in upper-tier hockey playing as Hammarby finished modestly, with a 7th-place finish in the 10-team group D in the autumn, followed by a 3rd-place finish in the 6-team spring series.
 The team managed to avoid relegation in a season which saw Division 1 contract from 53 to 47 teams.

 In the 2014 off-season, Division 1 was reorganized as Hockeyettan.
 Hammarby started their inaugural season of Hockeyettan East in the gutter with 2 points in their first 5 games, and just 2 wins in their first 13 games.
 This included a 4–2 opening night loss to Visby/Roma HK at Hovet in front of 3,482 spectators.
 The team finished strongly however with four straight regulation wins to finish 9th of 12 teams, with an 8–3–11 record.

 Bajenkvällen

-Since their first season as Bajen Fans IF, the club has played one game each year between 2009–2018 and in 2020 in the spring at Hovet (known as "Bajenkvällen"), the former Hammarby Hockey's home arena.
+Starting immediately after the bankruptcy and the formation of Bajen Fans IF, the club has played occasional games at Hovet (known as "Bajenkvällen"), the former Hammarby Hockey's home arena.